linhduongtuan/GraphECGNet/README.md

   <data_file> can be:

     4.1.
 A--> adjancency matrix

     4.2. graph_indicator--> graph-ids of all node

     4.3. graph_labels--> labels for all graph

     4.4. node_attributes--> attribute(s) for all node

     5.5. node_labels--> labels for all node

 5. After all the graph datasets are created properly, run main.py.
 The graph datasets are loaded through dataloader.py and the model is called through model.py
 ```

 # Citation
-We have published our work entitled as "Edge detection and graph neural networks to classify mammograms: A case study with a dataset from Vietnamese patients" under the "Applied Soft Computing Journal".
-If this repository helps you in your research in any way, please cite our paper:

 ```bibtex
 @article{DUONG2023120107,
 title = {Fusion of edge detection and graph neural networks to classifying electrocardiogram signals},